 Whitworth were appointed to undertake the conversion of 2 redundant farm buildings to form new lettable office accommodation, The main barn is a grade 2 listed timber frame barn and the smaller cart lodge was curtilage listed.
 To convert the 2 building required considerable renovation works, with both buildings requiring extensive repairs.
-The Cart Lodge was completed as phase 1 and can be seen here.
+The Cart Lodge was completed as phase 1.

 The larger Black Barn formed phase 2 and required extensive timber repairs.
 A number of these repairs were undertaken using oak and traditional methods however a series of re agricultural metal strapping repairs were also undertaken, it was considered that these were in keeping with the nature of the barn and true to its heritage.
 Brick plinth repairs and repointing were also undertaken.